 - Then your landlord must take all reasonable steps to treat the problem, based on the expert’s advice.

 - Your landlord and the pest control expert will probably need access to your bed, furniture and other belongings.
 They must be respectful of your privacy but at the same time do whatever inspections are needed to take care of the problem.
 You need to cooperate to get rid of the bedbugs.
-Your landlord must tell you the costs of your participation in the process.

 NOTE: Your landlord should always give you 24-hour advance notice before entering your apartment or sending pest control experts, unless it’s an emergency.
 See Rights of Maine Renters: Landlord Coming Into Your Home.